Group fairness in dynamic refugee assignment: Distribution-Independent Vanishing Regret (Section )

 \subsection{Lower bound $\Temp$ under \textsc{Conservative Bid Price Control} (Lemma~\ref{lem:cons-temp})}

-Recall the definition of $\Temp$ as the index of the first case after whose assignment a location runs out of free capacity.
-That is, $\Temp = \min\{t\colon \exists j \in \Sloc, f_j(t + 1) = 0\}$.
-Note that for the first $\Temp$ cases, each arrival only uses free capacity (see Line~\ref{algoline:collect-reserve} in Algorithm~\ref{algo:conservative}).
 Let $a_j(t)$ be the amount of consumed capacity at location $j$ after the assignment of case $t$.
-We can equivalently write $\Temp = \min\{t \colon \exists j \in \Sloc, a_j(t) = f_j(1) = s_j - \CTrueRes\}$.
+Recall the definition of $\Temp$ as the index of the first case after whose assignment a location runs out of capacity.
+That is, $\Temp = \min\{t\colon \exists j \in \Sloc, a_j(t) = s_j\}$.
 The intuition of the proof is to separate $a_j(t)$ into two parts: capacity used by assignment $J^{\BP}$ and that used by greedy assignment.
 The first part is bounded using ideas similar to the proof of Lemma~\ref{lem:bpc-temp} for \textsc{Amplified Bid Price Control}.
 The second part is bounded by Lemma~\ref{lem:bound-step-greedy}.